Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Uniform exponential growth for linear groups

-\begin{proof} Note that $(2)$ implies $(1)$, because $\Gamma$ can be conjugated inside $\Upp_d(\C)$, as follows from the Lie-Kolchin theorem.

-We now pass to the converse.
-Note that if $H$ and $F$ exist as in the statement of the lemma, then $\Gamma$ can be triangularized and hence $(2)$ holds.
-Indeed, looking at a composition series for $\Gamma_u$ in $\C^n$, we see that $H$ preserves it and can be diagonalized in a basis adapted to this decomposition.
+\begin{proof} The equivalence of $(2)$ and $(3)$ is the content of the Lie-Kolchin theorem, see \cite{humphreys}*{17.6}, and $(1)$ trivially follows from $(3)$.

-We will prove the existence of $H$ as above by induction on $\dim \Ga$.
-First recall that it is a well-known observation attributed to Platonov \cite{platonov} (see also \cite[10.10]{wehrfritz}, \cite[5.11]{borel-serre}) that every complex algebraic group has a finite subgroup intersecting each connected component.
-So there is a finite subgroup $F$ with $\Gamma=F \Gamma^\circ$.
+In order to show that $(1)$ implies $(3)$, we first show that the groups $H$ and $F$ with the properties stated in the lemma exist.
+First recall that it is a well-known observation attributed to Platonov \cite{platonov} (see also \cite{wehrfritz}*{10.10}, \cite{borel-serre}*{5.11}) that every complex linear algebraic group has a finite subgroup intersecting each irreducible component.
+So there is a finite subgroup $F$ with $G=F G^\circ$.
+Assuming $(1)$ and the existence of $F$ such that $G=FG^\circ$, we will prove the existence of $H$ as above by induction on $\dim G$.

-If $(1)$ holds, then $F$ must be abelian, because $[F,F]$ is finite and unipotent, hence trivial.
-Being finite, $F$ must consist of semisimple elements, and since it is abelian, it is a diagonalizable subgroup.
+If $(1)$ holds then $[G,G]$ is contained in $G_u$ (its Zariski closure is a closed normal unipotent subgroup of $G$).
+This implies that $F$ must be abelian: $[F,F]$ is finite and unipotent, hence trivial.
+Being finite, $F$ must consist of semisimple (i.e. diagonalizable) elements, and since it is abelian, it is a diagonalizable subgroup.